Genvekt/data-encoding-techniques/encoding_techs/encoding_techs/json_string/README.md

 # JSON string

-Json is a textual format for data transfer.
+Json is a textual format for data transfer and storage.

 ## Encoding